When someone is ill

 - Income protection insurance which pays you an income if you have to stop work due to illness or an accident.
 This typically pays you 50% of your salary and depending on the policy can pay out until you reach retirement age.

 - Payment protection insurance (which is also called accident, sickness and unemployment cover) which is taken out to cover the repayments on a particular loan if you fall ill, have an accident or lose your job.
-The types of loan you may have taken this out for include a bank loan, mortgage or credit card.
+The types of loan you may have taken this out for include a bank loan or credit card.

 - Mortgage payment protection insurance which covers your mortgage repayments if you have an accident, are made redundant or fall ill and have to stop work.

-- Critical illness insurance which provides you with a lump sum if you are diagnosed with a critical or terminal illness specified on your policy.
+- Critical illness insurance which provides you with a lump sum if you are diagnosed with a critical or terminal illness named on your policy.
 The illness does not necessarily have to result in you having to stop work for good.

 Your income is likely to fall if you have to stop work due to ill health.
 To make sure your money goes as far as you need it to it’s a good idea to review your spending.
 You could start by making a list of all the things you have to pay for.
 Prioritise your bills and any other essentials such as food.
 Next think about the other things you spend money on.
 Keeping a spending diary is a good way to keep track of where your money goes.